Uniform inference for kernel instrumental variable regression: Uniform confidence band

 \begin{proof}[Proof of Theorem \ref{thm:valid-inference}] We appeal to Proposition~1 of \cite{singh2023kernel}.
 To establish the claimed validity and sharpness, it suffices to show that there exist choices of $\eta$ and $\delta$ satisfying:

 where $\Delta := Q + R$ represents the total approximation error.
-We select $\eta = 1/n$ and $\delta = 1/\log(n)$.
+We set $\eta = 1/n$ and $\delta = 1/\log(n)$.
 The parameter restrictions summarized in Tables \ref{table:restrictions} and \ref{table:restrictions combined} ensure that the bias $B$ and approximation error $\Delta$ decay strictly faster than the variance lower bound $L$.
-Specifically, our bounds imply
+Specifically, our bounds imply that there exists $\varepsilon_1, \varepsilon_2 > 0$ so that